Tenants! Being Evicted?

 1. Written notice.
 Unless your lease says otherwise, your landlord must give you a written notice before filing an eviction case against you.
 The notice tells you when the landlord wants you to move.
 The amount of time the eviction notice gives you to move depends on the length of your lease and the reason you are being asked to move.
 If you are being evicted because you did not pay rent, your landlord must give you a written notice at least 10 days before filing an eviction case.

 If you are being asked to move for any reason other than nonpayment of rent, your landlord must give you a written notice

 - 15 days before filing an eviction case, if your lease is for one year or less; or

 - 30 days before filing an eviction case, if your lease is for more than one year.

-Your lease can provide for a longer or shorter notice, or no notice at all.
+Your lease can give a longer or shorter notice, or no notice at all.

 If you have not moved out by the date stated on the eviction notice your landlord gave you, your landlord cannot just throw you out.
-He or she must still file a landlord/tenant complaint and go to court, as described below.
+They must still file a landlord/tenant complaint and go to court, as described below.